Thinking of going to Disney World for the VERY first time?

-There’s also one BIG Disney World ride that makes heavy use of the My Disney Experience app and that’s Star Wars: Rise of the Resistance.
-To even get a chance to board this SUPER popular ride in Hollywood Studios, you’ll need to download the My Disney Experience app to sign up for a Boarding Group for the ride.
+One ride that will make heavy use of the My Disney Experience app is Remy’s Ratatouille Adventure at EPCOT.
+To even get a chance to board this SUPER popular ride, you’ll need to download the My Disney Experience app to sign up for a Boarding Group for the ride.

-Boarding Groups are distributed at 2 times during the day and they can be VERY difficult to get.
-One big thing to keep in mind is that if you want to ride Rise of the Resistance it MUST be the first park you visit that day and you must have a Park Pass reservation for it.
-You won’t be able to visit, say, Magic Kingdom first, and then hop to Hollywood Studios to ride Rise of the Resistance because boarding group distributions happen BEFORE Park Hopping hours begin.
+Boarding Groups are distributed at 2 times during the day (currently 7AM and 1PM) and they can be difficult to get.
+One big thing to keep in mind is that if you want to ride Remy’s Ratatouille Adventure, EPCOT generally has to be the first park you visit that day.
+You won’t be able to visit, say, Magic Kingdom first, and then hop to EPCOT s to ride Remy’s Ratatouille Adventure because boarding group distributions happen BEFORE Park Hopping hours begin.

 Other spots around Disney World also sometimes use virtual lines, so just be on the lookout for those!

 11. FastPass+ — To Be Replaced by Disney Genie+ and Individual Attraction Selection

 You may have heard of the term “FastPass+,” so you might be wondering what is that and is it available?
 FastPass was a free system available to all Disney World guests that allowed guests to skip the standard queue lines and hop in a separate (typically much shorter) line to get onto their favorite rides quicker.